-Permission be granted subject to conditions addressing the following matters, the precise number and form of which shall be delegated to the Head of Development Management:
+Consent be granted subject to conditions addressing the following matters, the precise number and form of which shall be delegated to the Head of Development Management:

 - 1. Standard three year time limit for commencement - 2.
 Development to proceed in accordance with the approved drawings - 3.
 Any works in association with or construction of the atrium extension shall not commence until a phasing plan for the development has been submitted to and approved in writing by the Local Planning Authority.
 The development to proceed only in accordance with the agreed phasing approach.
 The phased approach must secure the restoration of the single theatre/auditorium prior to or alongside the construction of the atrium-style southern extension. - 4.
-Detailed drawings of off-site highway works to realigned footway (as requested by the Environment Agency) to be submitted to and approved in writing by the Local Planning Authority prior to any works to the atrium-style southern extension.
-Development to proceed only in accordance with the agreed footway design. - 5.
-Resilience and resistance measures to protect against flood risk to be submitted to and approved in writing by the Local Planning Authority prior to any works to the atrium-style southern extension.
-Development to proceed only in accordance with the agreed measures. - 6.
-Prior to occupation, flood emergency evacuation plan to be submitted to and approved in writing by the Local Planning.
-Plan to be made available to all occupants. - 7.
-Development works to proceed in accordance with the precautions, measures and enhancements described in the Bat and Protected Species Survey. - 8.
-Replacement tree planting to be secured. - 9.
-Installation of cycle parking to be secured. - 10.
+Demolition to take place by hand (to protect the listed building) - 5.
+Scheme for protection of existing listed building features during works - 6.
+Proposed internal elevation drawings - 7.
+Detailed stage extension drawings - 8.
+Retention and repair of the balcony structure - 9.
+Details of rooflights and requirement to lie flush as indicated on elevation drawings - 10.
+Slate sample - 11.
+Eaves details and rain water goods specifications - 12.
+External new windows and doors specifications - 13.
+Brick plinth sample - 14.
 Programme of works to increase public understanding of Frank Matcham, prominent theatre architect from Newton Abbot.
-Details of which to be submitted to and approved in writing by the Local Planning Authority and thereafter implemented. - 11.
-Proposals for the development to reduce its carbon impact to be submitted to and approved in writing by the Local Planning Authority and thereafter implemented.
+Details of which to be submitted to and approved in writing by the Local Planning Authority and thereafter implemented.